-- Numbers must appear on the back of the shirts, and players in the same team must have different numbers from one to fifteen (No 1-15). - The colours of the numbers must contrast clearly with the colours of the jersey.
+- Numbers must appear on the back of the shirts, and players in the same team must have different numbers. - The colours of the numbers must contrast clearly with the colours of the jersey.

 In international matches the number must be worn also on the front of the shirt or the shorts.
 This number may be smaller than on the back of the shirts.